KonnexionsGmbH/db_seeder/README.md

 ![](.README_images/DBeaver_YUGABYTE.png)

-## <a name="trino"></a> 6.
-Trino - Distributed Query Engine
+## <a name="trino"></a> 6. trino

-The [Trino](https://trino.io/) distributed query engine can integrate the following DBMS, among others:
+[trino](https://trino.io/) can integrate the following DBMS, among others:

 - MySQL via the [MySQL Connector](https://trinodb.io/docs/current/connector/mysql.html),
 - Oracle via the [Oracle Connector](https://trinodb.io/docs/current/connector/oracle.html), and
 - PostgreSQL via the [PostgreSQL Connector](https://trinodb.io/docs/current/connector/postgresql.html).
 - SQL Server via the [SQL Server Connector](https://trinodb.io/docs/current/connector/sqlserver.html),

-**`DBSeeder`** makes it possible to use Trino's JDBC driver and the corresponding connectors as an alternative to the JDBC drivers of the DBMS suppliers.
+**`DBSeeder`** makes it possible to use trino's JDBC driver and the corresponding connectors as an alternative to the JDBC drivers of the DBMS suppliers.
-To use the Trino JDBC driver, a Trino server is required.
+To use the trino JDBC driver, a trino server is required.
-With the script `db_seeder_trino_environment` a Trino server can be set up.
+With the script `db_seeder_trino_environment` a trino server can be set up.
-Since Trino does not support the Windows operating system, a suitable Docker image is created for Windows.
+Since trino does not support the Windows operating system, a suitable Docker image is created for Windows.
-For Linux, e.g. Ubuntu, the script can alternatively be used to perform a local installation of the Trino server.
+For Linux, e.g. Ubuntu, the script can alternatively be used to perform a local installation of the trino server.